Learning a quantum computer's capability: Parameterized error models

 \section{Parameterized error models}

-Conventional approaches to modelling a capability function $s(c)$ do so indirectly using a parameterized error model.
+Conventional approaches to modelling a capability function $s(c)$ often involve constructing a parameterized error model.
 In this appendix we review the maximal Markovian error model.
 The most widely-used models for a quantum computer's errors---including the ERMs used in this work---can be constructed by placing constraints on the maximal Markovian error model.
-In the maximal Markovian model each imperfect $n$-qubit layer of gates $l \in \mathbb{L}_n$ is modelled by a fixed but unknown CPTP map on $n$-qubits, a state preparation by a $n$-qubit density matrix $\rho$, and a measurement by an $n$-qubit POVM $M$.
+In the maximal Markovian model each imperfect $n$-qubit layer of gates $l \in \mathbb{L}_n$ is modelled by a fixed but unknown CPTP map on $n$-qubits, a state preparation by a $n$-qubit density matrix $\rho$, and a measurement by an $n$-qubit positive operator-valued measurement $M$.
 Each $n$-qubit CPTP map has $4^n(4^n-1)$ parameters.
 So, the maximal Markovian model contains

 parameters where $N_L$ is the number of possible circuit layers and $N_{\textrm{SPAM}}$ is the number of parameters in $\rho$ and $M$.

 In principle, the parameters of the maximal Markovian model can learned from GST (up to a gauge freedom \cite{Nie21}), and the elements of the learned model can be composed to compute the model's prediction for $s(c)$ for any circuit $c$ \cite{Nie21}.
 But it is infeasible to estimate all $O(16^nN_L)$ of this model's parameters when $n \gg 1$.
 Tractable models with a polynomial number of parameters can be obtained by placing restrictions on the parameters of this model.
 This is the basis for the existing and nascent scalable models for a quantum computer's errors, including ``low-weight'' error models \cite{Blu22}, restricted Pauli stochastic models \cite{Harper2020-te}, crosstalk-free models \cite{Sarovar2020-pz}, and the ERMs we use in the main text.